 A Living Away From Home Allowance differs from a Travelling Allowance.

-A travelling allowance is considered to be compensation for costs incurred in the course of performing duties, forms part of the employee’s assessable income (against which deductions may be claimable) and is not a fringe benefit.
+A travelling allowance is considered to be compensation for costs incurred in the course of performing duties, which forms part of the employee’s assessable income (against which deductions may be claimable) and is thus not a fringe benefit.

 As a “practical general rule” the Tax Office takes the view that being away from home for 21 days or less is more likely than not to be “travelling” than Living Away From Home.
 Current views (in replacement of MT 2030) are contained in Draft Taxation Ruling TR 2017/D6.